 What to do if your neighbours have installed a TV on party wall!

 Most sounds we hear from neighbours occur within 125 and 5,000hz.
-Most present-day sound systems can produce low-frequency noise below 80hz and some people have deep voices that will transmit through a house’s structure.
+Many present-day sound systems can produce low-frequency noise below 80hz and some people have deep voices that will transmit through a house’s structure.
 At present in the UK, government testing requirements for separating walls/floors to meet Part E of the building regulations only test in the frequency range 100hz to 3,150hz.

 The good news is that 8,000hz sounds like a very high-pitched squeal, and most separating walls, ceilings or floors will barrier frequencies this high.
 These higher frequencies are actually quite easy to keep out through airtightness.
 High frequencies produce small sound waves that pass through small holes in the structure of your home.
 Low frequencies produce large sound waves that struggle to get through small gaps in the structure.
 Very low frequencies, between 20 and 100hz, travel the furthest and are the hardest to stop.